SteeltoeOSS/Samples/CommonTasks.md

 ### Run Eureka with Java

-### Provision Eureka on Cloud Foundry
+### Provision Service Registry on Cloud Foundry

 Use the [cf cli](https://github.com/cloudfoundry/cli) to create a Service Registry service in a org/space.

 1. cf target -o myorg -s myspace
-1. cf create-service p-service-registry standard myDiscoveryServiceInstanceName
+1. cf create-service p.service-registry standard myDiscoveryServiceInstanceName
 1. Wait for service to be ready. (use `cf services` to check the status)

 ## RabbitMQ